OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

 ..
 Our python utility function can then re-write processing cmds as follows:
 .. ::
 ..     from accelerometer import accUtils
-..     accUtils.writeStudyAccProcessCmds("myStudy/", cmdsFile="process-cmds-recalibration.txt", \
+..     accUtils.writeStudyAccProcessCmds("myStudy/", cmdsFile="list-of-commands-recalibration.txt", \
 ..        outDir="myStudyResults/", filesID="myStudyResults/files-calibration.csv", cmdOptions="--skipCalibration True")
-..     # <list of processing commands written to "process-cmds-recalibration.txt">
+..     # <list of processing commands written to "list-of-commands-recalibration.txt">

 ..
 These 'reprocessed' files can then be processed as outlined in the section above.